I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 World War Two would not start for months when the Japanese provoked border incidents in 1939 with the Soviet Union and the Soviet puppet state of Manchuria.
 The Japanese Army in Manchuria (also known as the North Strike Group) had considerable autonomy, needing no approval from the Japanese government to “settle” border disputes with the Red Army.
 This resulted in the “incidents” called the Battles of Khalkhin Gol.
 The Soviets, busy trying to set up their Non-Aggression Pact with Nazi Germany, did not wish to fight a two-front war.
-As a result, they built up a massive response and smashed the Japanese Army so badly the Japanese government signed a cease-fire agreement with the Soviet Union which the two honored until the Soviets declared war on Japan on August 8, 1945.
-Incidentally, the utter failure of the North Strike Group, shifted emphasis to the South Strike Group, which was to invade Southeast Asia, the Dutch East Indies and attack the American base at Pearl Harbor.
+As a result, they built up a massive response and smashed the Japanese Army so badly that the Japanese government signed a cease-fire agreement with the Soviet Union which the two honored until the Soviets declared war on Japan on August 8, 1945.
+Incidentally, the utter failure of the North Strike Group shifted emphasis to the South Strike Group, which was to invade Southeast Asia, and the Dutch East Indies, and attack the American base at Pearl Harbor.

 Yang Captured By the Soviet Red Army